mine-cetinkaya-rundel/useR-2015/abstract.md

 # Using R, RStudio, and Docker for introductory statistics teaching

+## Revised title: R, RStudio, and Docker playing nice in the classroom

 Docker is a relatively new Linux container technology that can be used as a lightweight form of virtualization.
 At Duke University we have been using Docker containers to provide students with anywhere access to RStudio Server